simonknittel/static-site-generator/README.md

 * [BEM naming syntax](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/)
 * JavaScript package managament with [JSPM](http://jspm.io/)
     + Includes precompiling and ES6 translation
-* Build with the best practices and newest standards
+* Built with the current best practices and newest standards

 I want to use AngularJS, React, ember or Meteor
 ---